-As always, speak with your certified practitioner to make sure a diet change like this is right for you.
-Modify it to fit your needs.
-If you want to add more protein in the form of eggs, chicken or fish then go for it.
+Before you jump into the free meal plan, make sure to speak with your certified practitioner to make sure a diet change like this is right for you (and modify it to fit your needs).
+If you want to add more protein in the form of eggs, protein powder, chicken or fish then go for it.

-Simple Green Smoothies team member Erin was diagnosed with gestational diabetes during her pregnancy and was able to thrive using this meal plan as a template during her pregnancy.
+Simple Green Smoothies team member Erin was diagnosed with gestational diabetes during her pregnancy and was able to thrive using this meal plan as a template.
 I can’t wait for you to try it, too.

 Table of Contents